Hope H. Slatter: Biography

 Abolitionist Oliver Johnson visited the prison around 1840 and wrote about it in The Liberator newspaper.
 A religious delegation visited his slave jail in 1840, and one visitor reported in 1843:

 He addressed them somewhat as follows: 'Gentlemen, I suppose this looks strange to you, coming fram the North as you do.
 I live in a slave State, where the laws fix these matters.
 These people are with me a short time, I feed and clothe them well, and consider I do not make their condition any worse than it was before.'
-He showed the gentlemen his establishment, snd seemed to take pleasure in doing so.
+He showed the gentlemen his establishment, and seemed to take pleasure in doing so.
 And to tell the whole truth, the place is genteel and comfortable enough for a seminary of learning.
 But the down-cast look of those poor blacks I shall never forget it...He also had the largest and most ferocious dog I ever saw in a small enclosure.
 The head colored man told me that this dog would allow no one, white or black, to come near him, but himself.
 His slave-prison is now regarded as a public nuisance, even in this slave-cursed city.

 In the 1840s Slatter caught the attention of abolitionist William I. Bowditch, who included three of his advertisements in his 1849 book Slavery and the Constitution.

 "NEGROES WANTED. — Having returned from New Orleans, I will now pay the highest cash prices for all likely negroes that are slaves for life and good titles.
 All communications will be promptly attended to.
 HOPE H. SLATTER, Pratt-street."

 "N.B.
 On the 7th day of June, 1841, Jonathan M. Wilson (my former agent), by mutual consent, withdrew from my employment, and is no longer my agent.
 HOPE H. SLATTER.
 Baltimore, July 29."

 In 1935 an insurance man going through old Atlantic City government documents found a bill of lading for an 1844 shipment of slaves from Hope H. Slatter in Baltimore to Shadrack F. Slatter in New Orleans.
 Capt.
 Hugh Martin of the brig Kirkwood and Slatter had negotiated fixed rates by age: $12 each to transport those over 10 years old, $6 for those under 10 years old, and "children at the breast no charge."
 In 1844 abolitionist William Jay reprinted a newspaper advertisement of Slatter's that instructed potential clients to seek out his agent at Booth's Garden.